ontox-project/Llemy/README.md

 ## Features

 - Natural language question answering about lipid biology
-- Integration with specialized Ontox MINERVA API for structured data
+- Integration with specialized MINERVA API for structured data
 - Web research using Perplexity for broader context
 - Parallel execution of data retrieval for faster responses
 - Chat-based Streamlit interface with example questions